 NEBOSH qualifications can play an important part in ensuring that the health and safety provision businesses have in place is effective.
 This may explain why so many organisations choose to include NEBOSH qualifications on their competency matrices.

-Students must be registered before they can take an examination.
-Your course provider will supply you with further details regarding the registration process.
+Learners must be registered before they can take an examination.
+Your learning partner will supply you with further details regarding the registration process.

 Examination entry confirmation